jayantsharma/big-data-exploration-using-TitanDB-Spark-Hadoop/README.md

 ```

 #### Ingest Data in TitanDB
 Loading the graph elements transactionally, i.e. one-by-one into the database may be a resonable strategy for small datasets, however, it quickly becomes infeasible for large datasets.
-Delving deeper into the literature around TitanDB, we discovered a utility program known as the *BulkLoaderVertexProgram*, that is built for exactly this use-case.
+Delving deeper into the literature around TitanDB, we discovered a utility program known as the *BulkLoaderVertexProgram*, that is built exactly for this use-case.
 But first, some tech details.

 TitanDB heavily uses TinkerPop, the popular graph computing framework for a variety of purposes, including graph traversals and computations.
 It's easy to see that graph computations over large graphs is a non-trivial problem.
-To tackle it, TinkerPop provides _Hadoop-Gremlin_, a scalable graph engine for processing large graphs.
-Hadoop-Gremlin provides support for computing over Giraph, Spark or MapReduce.
+To tackle it, TinkerPop provides _Hadoop-Gremlin_ (formerly TinkerPop Furnace), a scalable graph engine for processing large graphs.
+Hadoop-Gremlin provides support for computing over Giraph, Spark and MapReduce.

-We are going to leverage Hadoop-Gremlin (formerly TinkerPop Furnace) to bulk-process our data.
 Hadoop-Gremlin allows bulk ingestion of data using its BulkLoaderVertexProgram (blvp, in short) via reading of standard as well as arbitrarily formatted files (using Hadoop's ScriptInputFormat).
 CSV is a custom or arbitrary format because the standard formats for graph ingestion are GraphML and GraphSON, based on XML and JSON respectively.
-The formats for both of these are fairly sophisticated and the general method of producing such files is generally by outputting a graph in one of these formats, which doesn't work for our case.
+The formats for both of these are fairly sophisticated and the usual method of producing such files is generally by outputting a graph in one of these formats, which doesn't work for our case.

 An obvious implication of the custom format is a script that can parse the format.
 Therefore, there are 3 files that we need to put in place for TitanDB to process the data.
 1. *scripts/load\_users.groovy* : Creates the attributes and label of nodes (here, users) that we need.